edgexfoundry/edgex-docs/docs_src/microservices/support/scheduler/Ch-Scheduler.md

 The times and frequencies defined in the scheduler service's intervals are specified using the [international date/time standard - ISO 8601](https://en.wikipedia.org/wiki/ISO_8601).
 So, for example, the start of an interval would be represented in YYYYMMDD'T'HHmmss format.
 20180101T000000 represents January 1, 2018 at midnight.
 Frequencies are represented with ISO 8601 durations.

 ## Data Model
-The latest developed data model will be updated in the [Swagger API document](https://app.swaggerhub.com/apis-docs/EdgeXFoundry1/support-scheduler/2.0.0).
+The latest developed data model will be updated in the [Swagger API document](https://app.swaggerhub.com/apis-docs/EdgeXFoundry1/support-scheduler/2.3.0).

 ![image](EdgeX_SupportSchedulerModel.png)

+**NOTE**
+Only RESTAddress is supported.
+The MQTTAddress may be implemented in a future release.

 This diagram is drawn by [diagram.net](https://app.diagrams.net/), and the source file is [here]( EdgeX_SupportSchedulerModel.xml).
 ## Data Dictionary